balderdashy/sails-redis/README.md

 ## License (MIT)

-Copyright © 2013-2014 Balderdash Design Co. and contributors
+Copyright © 2013-2014 Balderdash Design Co., Matt McFarland, and contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal